-During the third year of the implementation of the Regional Riparian Action Plan, catchment management authorities – working with nearly 250 landholders and about 120 Traditional Owner, Landcare, angling, school and other community groups – protected or improved over 760 kilometres and over 6,800 hectares of riparian land.
+During the fifth and final year of the implementation of the Regional Riparian Action Plan, catchment management authorities – working with nearly 250 landholders and about 200 Traditional Owner, Landcare, angling, school and other community groups – protected or improved over 500 kilometres and over 7,100 hectares of riparian land.

-For further details of achievements in 2017/18, including some regional riparian project case studies, refer to the Year 3 achievements report:
+For further details of achievements in 2019/2020, including some riparian project case studies, refer to the Year 5 achievements report:

 Previous years’ achievements reports

-The achievements reports for the first two years of the action plan’s implementation – 2015/16 to 2016/17 – with further case studies of riparian projects across Victoria, are also available.
+The achievements reports for the first four years of the action plan’s implementation – 2015/16 to 2018/19 – with further case studies of riparian projects across Victoria, are also available.